About Christ Church

 The school is heavily oversubscribed.

-There are around 14 home groups, some of which started life as an Alpha course.
+There are around 12 home groups.
 Most meet weekly, using material from the service theme that Sunday.
 Other groups within the church meet regularly – the Mothers’ Union and Wives Group.
 Table 49 is an informal group that meets at Wetherspoons in Ormskirk on Mondays 7.00 – 9.00 pm.
 It is open, honest conversation wherever that leads and is open ended – people can arrive and leave whenever it suits them.

 Serving the weak and vulnerable